 New 180 days tourist visas in Costa Rica: hang on, there is a catch!

-Unfortunately, the new law does not change the rules about driving in Costa Rica with a foreign driver’s license.
-Foreigners are allowed to drive for a maximum of 90 days, and then they must leave the country to renew their visa.
+Unfortunately, the new law does not change the practice about driving in Costa Rica with a foreign driver’s license.
+Foreigners are allowed to drive for a maximum of 90 days, and then they must still exit the borders and re-enter to renew their visa.
+That aspect of the change leaves many visitors and expats confused.

 If it’s more than 90 days old, you’re driving illegally.
-Police can take away your license plates, and to get them back you’ll need to go to the border to get a new visa, in addition to paying potentially heavy fines.
+Police can take away your license plates not to mention a possible fine and other legal implications.

 Note: driving without a with a driver’s licence that exceeds the 90 days allowed by the Costa Rica Transit law, means you are driving illegally, and your car insurances become invalid and that can cause you may problems in case of an accident in a foreign country.
 So, beware!